lammps/lammps/doc/src/Howto_bioFF.rst

 CHARMM, AMBER, COMPASS, and DREIDING force fields
 =================================================

+A compact summary of the concepts, definitions, and properties of force fields with explicit bonded interactions (like the ones discussed in this HowTo) is given in :ref:`(Gissinger) <Typelabel2>`.

 A force field has 2 parts: the formulas that define it and the coefficients used for a particular system.
 Here we only discuss formulas implemented in LAMMPS that correspond to formulas commonly used